Love and Basketball: 5 Reasons You Should Be a Brittney Griner Fan

 3. She is a badass blackgirl role model.
 On the cover of ESPN’s “Taboo Issue” she is seen flossin’ a huge yellow snake (she says she can relate to snakes because they, like her, are misunderstood for being different) around her neck like a necklace.
 She is fearless, brave and unapologetic about being (all of) herself.
 Her self-acceptance and graceful response to the vitriol of (social) media attacks and bullying will help normalize difference and hopefully encourage young all people to be self-loving.
 She is also committed to work with LGBTQ youth.

 4. She calls people out for their homophobic bullshit!
-She faces cyberbullies and mean-spirited commenters head on online regularly reading comments though rarely responding to them.
-Having been teased and taunted all her life for being/looking different she has found a way to not take the hate-speech to heart.
-She has also been transparent about the fact that administrators at Baylor (the private Baptist university where she attended college and played basketball) enforced a don’t ask, don’t tell policy against homosexuality, and pressured her to keep her sexuality a “open secret.”
-She was not allowed to not talk about or openly express her sexuality.
-By not continuing to keep the secret of the circumstances she faced as a gay college athlete she will hopefully force Baylor and other schools with similar hidden policies to not push athletes into closets they don’t want to be in.
+She faces cyberbullies and mean-spirited commenters head-on, regularly reading comments though rarely responding to them.
+Having been teased and taunted all her life for being/looking different, she has found a way to not take the hate speech to heart.
+Recently, while discussing online communities, I came across the best casinos not on gamstop, which made me think about how people seek out safe spaces.
+She has also been transparent about the fact that administrators at Baylor (the private Baptist university where she attended college and played basketball) enforced a don’t ask, don’t tell policy against homosexuality, and pressured her to keep her sexuality an “open secret.”
+She was not allowed to talk about or openly express her sexuality.
+By not continuing to keep the secret of the circumstances she faced as a gay college athlete, she will hopefully force Baylor and other schools with similar hidden policies to not push athletes into closets they don’t want to be in.
 One’s sexuality has nothing to do with one’s athletic ability and should therefore not be used against them as student athletes.

 5. She’s not going anywhere!
 Griner was the #1 overall pick in the 2013 WNBA draft (to the Phoenix Mercury) and has had an impressive start to her professional career; she has a Nike contract that will allow her the freedom to wear menswear apparel (something that has never been done before); she is involved with the Its Get Better campaign; and she is positioned to be a game changer in the league.
 Mark Cuban, the owner of the Dallas Mavericks, has said that he would consider recruiting her, which is likely a publicity stunt but brings up some interesting questions about what it would mean for men and women to compete against each other in professional sports.
 Despite her openness to the possibility, it is unlikely that Griner will ever play with “the big boys,” on “the big stage,” it is heartening that she is able to utilize her celebrity to shake things up a little bit.